 Coming to terms with the reality of my abusive mother.

-I had to begin to think about truly making changes in that relationship, so hard to do with parents when we expect that they will love us... not hurt us.
+It is just too difficult to do with parents when we expect that they will love us... not hurt us.

 As I begin to *shift* ... there has been some 'growing pains'...